ned14/outcome/doc/md/02-tutorialA.md

 This tutorial is therefore split into two parts.
 The first part (part A) provides a broad overview of error handling in C++ in general and how `expected<T, E>` will contribute to that big menu of error handling design patterns available to the C++ programmer.
-The second part (part B) describes why you probably ought to not use unrestricted `expected<T, E>` in any real world code base and why you ought to use the refinements of `outcome<T>` or `result<T>` instead.
+The second part (\ref tutorial_outcome "part B") describes why you probably ought to not use unrestricted `expected<T, E>` in any real world code base and why you ought to use the refinements of `outcome<T>` or `result<T>` instead.